thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 }
 ```

+If path is specified, the `c8y_configuration_plugin` consumes/provides the configuration-file from/to the given local filesystem path.
+If the field `path` is not given, the `c8y_configuration_plugin` make use of the HTTP filetransfer feature of the `tedge_agent` to consume/provide the configuration-file (see [section below](#details-to-aspect-2-filetransfer-fromto-external-device) for more details about HTTP filetransfer).
+The first case is intended for local processes (running on the thin-edge device) that represent a child-device, and the latter case is intended for external devices.

 Each time the `c8y_configuration_plugin` receivces that message, it takes care to define all necessary capabilities to the coresponding cloud's child-device twin.
 These are:
   - declaring _supported operations_ for configuration management: `c8y_UploadConfigFile` and `c8y_DownloadConfigFile`
   - declaring provided _configuration types_